 4. Be passionate and driven about your story

 Potential investors won’t believe in what you’re presenting if you’re half-hearted about it yourself.
-There should be a powerful story at the heart of your investment PowerPoint.
+There should be a powerful story at the heart of your investment PowerPoint pitch deck.

 And this story is something that you should truly care about.
 As best-selling author Carmine Gallo said, passion is among the top factors that ultimately influences investment decisions.

-Following these steps, your investment PowerPoint will definitely give you leverage.
+Following these steps, your investment PowerPoint pitch deck will definitely give you leverage.
 But if you still feel unsure, you can consider consulting with us.